cocos/cocos-docs/en/physics/physics-event.md

 rigidBody.useCCD = true;
 ```

-See [Continuous Collision Detection](physics-ccd.md) for a more detailed description.
+Refer to [Continuous Collision Detection](physics-ccd.md) for a more detailed description.

 ## Event Trigger Rules